-At the close of business on February 28, 2014, which is the record date for the meeting, there were shares of U. S. Steel common stock outstanding.
+At the close of business on February 28, 2014, which is the record date for the meeting, there were 144,687,528 shares of U. S. Steel common stock outstanding.
 Each share is entitled to one vote.

-• How many votes are required to elect a director or approve a proposal?
+How many votes are required to elect a director or approve a proposal?

 Proposal 1 - Election of Directors.
 Each director is elected by a vote of the majority of the votes cast with respect to that director's election.
 The Board will consider whether to accept or reject the resignation of an incumbent director who fails to receive a majority of the votes cast.
-The term "a majority of the votes cast" means that the number of votes cast "for" a director's election.
+The term "a majority of the votes cast" means that the number of votes cast "for" a director's election exceeds the number of votes cast "against" the director's election.
 Abstentions and broker non-votes are not counted as votes cast either "for" or "against" the director's election.